 If you live in New England or visit frequently, this is the calendar for you.
 In addition to a variety of striking New England scenes, this calendar features destination profiles, extra travel resources and a number of regional events each month.
-The featured photos brilliantly capture the seasonal variations and classic scenes New Englanders cherish: lobster shacks, covered bridges, harbor sunsets and more.
+The featured photos brilliantly capture the seasonal variations and classic scenes New Englanders cherish: sailboats, covered bridges, autumn-spattered country lanes and more.

 You'll be able to imagine the New England discovered by the first European settlers with this collection of wild and scenic New England calendar images by several talented landscape photographers.
 As densely populated as New England is, this calendar is a wonderful reminder of all that remains unspoiled within this lovely, six-state region.
-This year's cover image of the summit of Maine's Cadillac Mountain is particularly striking.
+This year's April image of lupines and the White Mountains is particularly striking.

-It's flower season year-round according to this petite, spiral-bound 2013 calendar, which features bold images by Joanne Pearson of New England's public and private gardens in bloom.
+It's flower season year-round according to this petite, spiral-bound 2014 calendar, which features bold images by Joanne Pearson of New England's public and private gardens in bloom.
 Priced at just $11.95, it's that perfect little something for your favorite gardener, a hostess or anyone who would appreciate a perpetual breath of spring.
-Printed on coated stock, the images gleam off the page: My favorite is October's scene of spring bulbs erupting in Marlborough, Massachusetts.
+Printed on coated stock, the images gleam off the page: My favorite is a scene of the gardens at historic Hamilton House in Maine.